FluxAugur/disciplesofcode/source/_posts/2014-04-02-a-ruby-primer-part-6-numbers.markdown

 ```

 That's a really large number!!

+Ruby provides many other useful numeric methods.
+We recommend exploring the Ruby documentation and trying out some of these on your own to gain a better understanding.
+We will be using various numeric methods throughout the rest of this primer.

 Congratulations!
 You have learned about some of the basic ways to use the numeric data types, and perform basic arithmetic operations.